Turning Logs into Lumber: Preprocessing Tasks in Process Mining: Results

 \section{Results}

 In this section, we present the results of coding 86 papers.
 The results are discussed for each high-level category.
 A complete overview of the results and the detailed coding can be found online, see the \href{https://docs.google.com/spreadsheets/d/1ScHe32-EFL7ZBR-7Vb4WiCFvlalQGIRgAfdAjzOgILM/edit?usp=sharing}{Google sheet file}.
-We also include the overview table listed in Appendix~\ref{app:overview}~\footnote{The Appendix will be published via Zenodo (https://zenodo.org/)} for the purpose of reviewing.
+We also include the overview listed in Table~\ref{citation detail}.